pattern-lab/patternlab-node/packages/docs/src/docs/data-link-variable.md

 ---

-title: Linking to Patterns with Pattern Lab's Default `link` Variable | Pattern Lab
+title: Linking to Patterns with Pattern Lab's Default `link` Variable
 ---

 # Linking to Patterns with Pattern Lab's Default `link` Variable